-APPROVAL OF AMENDMENTS TO CERTIFICATE OF INCORPORATION TO INCREASE AUTHORIZED COMMON STOCK AND PREFERRED STOCK (Proposal Nos.
-3 and 4)
+APPROVAL OF AMENDMENT TO CERTIFICATE OF INCORPORATION TO INCREASE AUTHORIZED COMMON STOCK AND PREFERRED STOCK (Proposal No. 3)

-The Board of Directors has proposed that Article Fourth of the Company's Certificate of Incorporation be amended to increase the authorized number of shares of Common Stock from 200,000,000 shares to 400,000,000 shares (Proposal No. 3) and to increase the authorized number of shares of Preferred Stock (the "Preferred Stock") from 25,000,000 shares to 100,000,000 shares (Proposal
+The Board of Directors has proposed that Article Fourth of the Company's Certificate of Incorporation be amended to increase the authorized number of shares of Common Stock from 200,000,000 shares to 400,000,000 shares and to increase the authorized number of shares of Preferred Stock (the "Preferred Stock") from 25,000,000 shares to 100,000,000 shares.

-117,832,800 shares of Common Stock were outstanding as of the record date for the Annual Meeting of Shareholders and only 82,167,200 shares of Common Stock are available for future issuance.
+117,832,800 shares of Common Stock were outstanding as of the record date for

+Meeting of Shareholders and only 82,167,200 shares of Common Stock are available for future issuance.
 No shares of Preferred Stock are outstanding; accordingly 25,000,000 shares of Preferred Stock are available for future issuance.
 If the amendment is adopted, 282,167,200 shares of Common Stock and 100,000,000 shares of Preferred Stock would be available for future issuance without further shareholder approval, except as required by applicable law or regulation.